Michael Bryant (politician): Later life

 In December 2009, Bryant returned to the private practice of law and joined Norton Rose LLP (formerly Ogilvy Renault) as Senior Advisor and was involved with commercial and investment matters relating to energy, natural resources and infrastructure/public-private partnerships.
 In 2012 he moved to the Ishkonigan, a consulting and mediation firm owned by Phil Fontaine, where he accepted a position as a principal.

 In 2015 he began to work for Legal Aid Ontario as a criminal defence duty counsel.
 In 2016, he was working in partnership with King Law Chambers as a criminal defence lawyer for the indigent and indigenous, and negotiating aboriginal land claims for First Nations.
 In 2018 he was appointed executive director and general counsel for the Canadian Civil Liberties Association.

 In October 2021, he was appointed chief executive officer of Legal Aid BC.
 His term began January 17, 2022.
+He left the post in April, 2024.

+In May 2025, British Columbia Premier David Eby terminated a contract worth $150,000 with a consulting company owned by Bryant to advise on improving conditions in Vancouver's Downtown Eastside, which critics slammed as a political favour lacking transparency.